This formula is inspired by breast milk for baby's development and health, and it earns our baby expert's approval.

 These highly specialized formulas are only used in extreme cases and will be prescribed by a doctor if deemed necessary.

 Indeed, today's infant formulas are a far cry from the primitive concoctions of bygone years.
-With a rising awareness of individual nutritional and digestive needs, infant formulas are continuously evolving to provide babies with better nourishment in more easily digestible forms.
+With rising awareness of individual nutritional and digestive needs, infant formulas are continuously evolving to provide babies with better nourishment in more easily digestible forms.

 When purchasing infant formula, you'll have a few different forms to choose from.